 He: But you cannot assume any sample is representative.

-Me: Right; that's why you calculate probability.
+Me: Correct.
+That's why you calculate probability.

 Of course, the conversation ended before he accepted the common-sense national consensus on routine verification of voting-machine output—but that was what I expected.
 You can tell when someone is engaging in sincere let’s-share-what-we-know conversation and when they are simply staking out a defensive position and reflexively contradicting everything you say.
 He was clearly doing the latter, so I let him leave when he ran out of breath.
 Who knows—maybe he went to his hotel room that night, gave the matter some sober thought, and moved slightly toward acceptance.